Northeastern-Electric-Racing/PM-Dashboard-v2/docs/ProductManagement.md

 Below is a list of the focus and priorities for each user group:

 - Project Leads
   - The one or two projects they are assigned to lead
   - The expectations for what should be done for those projects
   - Submitting the necessary updates to those projects
 - PMO members
   - The few projects that they are responsible for
   - Understanding upcoming deadlines
   - Both submitting and processing change requests
 - Other NER leadership
   - Seeing a general view of active projects
   - Drilling down into project details as is necessary

 ## Features

-// TODO: Fill in section

-The key features or feature categories… Dashboards, Details, Reports, and Changes.
+The key features and feature categories for the NER PM Dashboard application are described in a separate [Requirements document](https://github.com/Northeastern-Electric-Racing/PM-Dashboard-v2/blob/main/Docs/Requirements.md).

 ## Metrics